Hydrated Chromium Oxide Green

 Transparent

-Artiscreation assigns a rating between lower concern and possibly hazardous.
+Artiscreation assigns a rating between lower concern and possibly hazardous (A/B rating).
 In the Artist's Guide to Health and Safety Monona Rossol has information on working with pigments containing Chrome, however in her latest work she distinguishes that this color has Chrome III.
-Treat all pigments and paints with studio safety protocols.
+The NPIRI mentions Boron Oxide as well.

 Slow, may contain driers